DeNepo/welcome-to-js/just-enough-javascript/README.md

 ### 🥚 WriteMe

+> _static analysis_

 With WriteMe exercises you will practice writing out programs from a blank page.
 On the left is an empty editor, on the right is the finished code: you need to re-write the program _exactly_ into the editor on the left.
 But there's a catch!
-You can only see one of the editors at a time, and you can't copy-paste >:) Your goal will be to memorize the syntax and structures of JavaScript, you will not be running these programs or changing them.
+You can only see one of the editors at a time, and you can't copy-type >:) Your goal will be to memorize the syntax and structures of JavaScript, you will not be running these programs or changing them.